getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav

 Step 4

-Although targets are not currently proposed, refer to the Science Based Targets initiative to set robust and science-based targets to strengthen your commitment to managing climate-related issues and align your strategy with the goal of the Paris Agreement.
+Although target setting is not required under the new rule, refer to the Science Based Targets initiative (SBTi) to set robust and science-based targets to strengthen your commitment to managing climate-related issues and align your strategy with the goals of the Paris Agreement.

 Workflow